gverac/briefer/README.md

 # Daily Brief

+Software for the Raspberry Pi Zero 2 W powered brief printer.
-Prints a daily briefing — weather, birthdays, events, word of the day, trivia, "on this day", a joke — on a 58mm ESC/POS thermal printer attached to a Raspberry Pi Zero (2) W. Driven by [python-escpos](https://github.com/python-escpos/python-escpos).
+Prints a daily briefing with customizable sections: weather, birthdays, events, word of the day, trivia, "on this day", a joke
-The brief is rendered as a bitmap with a TrueType font, so it can show weather pictograms, checkboxes, and thin rules.
+Requires an ESC/POS thermal printer driven by [python-escpos](https://github.com/python-escpos/python-escpos).

+> ## ⚠️ Disclaimer
+>
+> **Most of this repo was vibe coded** by Claude with a human in the
+> loop driving the hardware decisions and acceptance testing.
+It works on the
+> author's specific build, but your mileage may vary.

 ## How it works

-Runs as an appliance: a password-protected **web console** edits everything, **briefs** (named, ordered sets of sections) are fired by **schedules**, and a daemon prints them.
+Runs as an appliance: a password-protected **web console** edits most config, **briefs** are named, ordered sets of sections and they are fired by **schedules**.
 An offline or misconfigured source prints "(unavailable)" instead of failing the brief.

 - **Model:** section → brief → schedule, all in one `config.toml`.